AmandaFernandes0701/Anime-Tracker-Database/README.md

 The notebook will:

-* 🔌 Connect to your MySQL instance
+🔌 Connect to your MySQL instance.
-* 📊 Populate the database with synthetic data
+🚛 Populate the database with a large volume of synthetic data (DML).
-* ⚙️ Execute and benchmark 10+ SQL queries in different formulations
+⚙️ Execute all 10 required analysis queries, each in at least two different formulations.
-* ⏱️ Measure and compare average execution times
+⏱️ Measure and benchmark the execution time of each query (averaged over 5 runs to avoid cold-start issues).
+📈 Display the results and timings in formatted tables for easy comparison.

 ---